Rajapur, Uttar Pradesh: Transportation

+Culture

+All the festivals are celebrated with full enthusiasm and people cherish these occasions like Holi, Diwali, Dussehra, Navratri, Raksha Bandhan etc. In Rajapur there is Agahan mela is organised for one month when people visit hanuman ji swamy temple with devotion.
+People also take holy dip in the Yamuna river in various occasions like makar sankranti, Mauni Amavasya, Kartik snan etc.

 Economy

 People of the town are mostly dependent on self business.
 Industrial development is almost nil, however small scale production of agro/food products may be there for sell at local market.
 Some of the families own farm land so practice agriculture and vegetable production.
 There is a good level of attention towards education and thereby jobs in government as well as private sector.
 Well educated youth are serving the country in the various positions including software industry, education, service sector, and public administration.